facebook/docusaurus/docs/guides-navigation.md

 My *new content* here..
 ```

-Now, the doc can be accessed from `/docs/intro.html`.
+If you set the `id` field in the markdown header of the file, the doc will then be accessed from a URL of the form `/docs/intro.html`.

+> You need an `id` field to be able to add the document to the sidebar.

-## Adding Docs to a Sidebar
+## Adding Documents to a Sidebar

-Now we want our new page to show up on the sidebar.
-We configure the order of the sidebar in `website/sidebars.json`.

-Within `sidebars.json`, add the doc ID within an existing sidebar/category:
+Many times, you will want to add a document to a sidebar that will be associated with one of the headers in the top navigation bar of the website.
+The most common sidebar, and the one that comes installed when Docusaurus is initialized, is the `docs` sidebar.

+> "docs" is just a name.
+It has no inherit meaning.
+You can change it as you wish.

+You configure the contents of the sidebar, and the order of its documents, in the `website/sidebars.json` file.

+> Until you add your document to `website/sidebars.json`, they will only be accessible via a direct URL.
+The doc will not show up in any sidebar.

+Within `sidebars.json`, add the `id` you used in the document header to existing sidebar/category.
+In the below case, `docs` is the name of the sidebar and `Getting Started` is a category within the sidebar.

 ```
 {